Central Skagit Library

-Central Skagit Library District (CSLD) was created in 2012.
+Central Skagit Library was created in 2012.
 It began operations at 802 Ball Street, the site of the current Sedro-Woolley Rec Center operated by Skagit Valley YMCA.

-Local groups are also able to use the library’s Large Community Room and conference room for meetings and programs, creating deeper connections among residents.
-CSLD has an important presence throughout the community, from working with the Chamber of Commerce and Rotary Club to providing outreach at the area farmer’s market.
+Local groups are also able to use the library’s community room and conference room for meetings and programs, creating deeper connections among residents.
+The library has an important presence throughout the community, from working with the Chamber of Commerce and Rotary Club to providing outreach at the area farmer’s market.

 Mission